jmayank23/YellowTaxiAnalysis/README.md

 - Based on the defined threshold, anomalies were identified.

 ### Train Linear Regression Model and XGBoost Regressor to predict trip duration
+- Given the features of day, time, month, pickup and dropoff locations, predict the ride duration.
+- We represent the pickup and dropoff locations as latitude and longitude rather than Zone ID's.
+- Normalized all features with a scaler model.
+- We trained a Linear and XGBoost Regression model on these features and evaluate the predictions using RMSE.

+From this task, we saw a training error of 0 with a test RMSE of ~41.
+Thus, our model would be on the far right of the fitting graph indicating a very high complexity with bad generalization on the data.
+For next time, we plan to use the same model, but rather improve our feature engineering, as we suspect this as the source of our prediciton results.
+Overall, we conclude our model overfitted the training set and we could improve it by changing how we are representing our features.